pcdworks/website-ng/content/expertise.md

 # Got know-how
 <br/>

+Breakthrough product development
-Truly breakthrough product development requires high quality engineering capabilities and services.
-As a knowledge-based company, we use a stage-gate approach that involves constant testing, refinement, and communication.
+requires high quality engineering capabilities and services.
+We are a knowledge-based company; our approach involves constant testing, refinement, and retesting.

-At PCDworks, we have the team, technology, and tenacity to take on even the most impossible engineering challenges.
+At PCDworks, we have the team, technology, and tenacity to take on even the most difficult engineering challenges.